OpenZeppelin/openzeppelin-sdk/design/token-mechanics-v2.1.md

-# Token Mechanics V2.1
+# Token Mechanics v2.1

+## Protocol

+### Vouching

+- Developers will register plain addresses.
+These addresses may represent anything: an EVM package, an EVM package version, a logic contract from a package, a contract instance, or a mock address representing something off-chain.
+- Registering a new entry requires a minimum stake that cannot be removed, and is used for spam prevention.
+The minimum stake can only be moved to another entry owned by the same developer, but never withdrawn from the vouching system.
+- Any user can vouch for an entry, and withdraw or move their vouching without penalizations.

-### Assumptions
+### Challenging

-- Users will register/deprecate versions of a package.
-- Users will vouch/unvouch for an specific version of a package.
-- Users will be able to move their vouch through different versions of the same package.
-- Challengers will challenge a specific version of a package.
-- The minimum stake is validated against the summation of the amount vouched by the package owner for each of its version.
-- For non-owner users, there is no penalization for unvouching/moving tokens.
-Package owners will have to make sure the minimum stake is reached.
-- Packages reputation could be calculated based on total vouch amount weighted by the registered versions
+- Any user can challenge an entry, staking an amount of tokens behind the challenge.
+The amount of tokens associated to the challenge should be proportional to the vouching of the entry and the severity of the challenge, and these values should be tabulated off-chain.
+- A challenge can be accepted or rejected by the owner of the challenged entry.
+Regardless of the result, it enters a period of N days during which it can be appealed.
+If not appealed, it is then confirmed and executed.
+Appeals allow challengers to have their rejected challengers reviewed, and prevent dishonest developers from colluding with a challenger to drain funds from the other vouchers of an entry.
+- Any user can appeal a resolution of a challenge (during the appealing period) by staking tokens behind it.
+Resolution of appeals will be centralized initially, and then solved via a PLCR voting by all ZEP token holders.

-### Issues
+## Issues

-1- How we can avoid users unvouching their tokens given a new critical challenge yet unsolved?
+1- How we can avoid users unvouching their tokens given a new challenge yet unsolved?
-> We can either use cyclic windows to state when users can challenge, when users can vouch/unvouch, and when challenges will be solved.
-Or, we can lock a fraction of the vouched tokens of each user to ensure we can pay successful challenges.
-Both options have their downsides: locking may not be possible if there is a large list of challenges if the payout formula depends on the total stake.
-OTOH, windows may no be the ideal solution for critical challenges

-2- Challenges front-running?
+  We can lock all funds that are needed to pay for all open challenges, and allow users to unvouch the rest.
+Note that this may not be implementable due to gas constraints.
+Another simple option is to outright lock all funds on a challenged entry.

+  We may also allow users to signal their willingness to retreat from a package, in which case new challenges do not apply to them, and once the last challenge to their funds ends, then they are allowed to retreat.ges

+2- How can we prevent a user from grabbing an off-chain challenge and submitting it under their name before the original auditor?

-> A simple way to solve this issue for the following version, is to can handle front-running scenarios manually checking both challenges and deciding which is the real one.
+  We can handle front-running scenarios by manually checking both challenges and deciding which is the real one based on off-chain information.

-3- Challenges payout formula
-  3.1- Severity
-  > Each challenge can have a severity label given by the challenger.
-The severity may affect the payout received by each challenger.

-  3.2- How we can make sure challenges payout cannot be manipulated based on their resolution order?
+3- How we can make sure challenges payout cannot be manipulated based on their resolution order?

-  > An obvious approach would be to solve challenges in a FIFO order.
-Note that this blocks solving a challenge until all previous ones have been
+  An obvious approach would be to solve challenges in a FIFO order.
+Note that this blocks solving a challenge until all previous ones have been solved as well.
+A challenge will then _lock_ a certain amount of tokens to make sure it can be paid, and new challenges will then take a percentage of the _free_ tokens on an entry.
-    solved as well.
-Therefore, if each challenge receives a percentage of the tokens staked, then the order in which challenges are resolved actually alters how much of a reward each challenge gets.

-  3.3- How we can make sure there is enough tokens to pay successful challenges?
+4- How we can make sure there are enough tokens to pay successful challenges?

-  > We should decide whether we want to accept defaults or not, i.e. do we want to consider an scenario where a package does not have enough
-    tokens staked to pay a challenge?
-If not, we should pay a proportional amount of tokens based on the severity and the total stake.
+  If every challenge takes a percentage of the _free_ tokens of an entry, then we should always have enough tokens to pay, even if the payout for challenges that occur later in time is lower.

+5- What would happen if the tokens vouched reaches an amount lower than the minimum stake due to challenges payout?

+  We can leave the min stake out of the number of _free_ tokens.
+This way, the min stake is exclusively used for spam prevention, and not for paying out challenges.

-  3.4- How we will handle a huge list of vouchers during a payout?
+6- How can we handle a huge list of vouchers during a payout?

-  > We can have a rate per version in ZEP that will be adjust each time a challenge is solved.
+  We can have a rate per entry in ZEP that will be adjust each time a challenge is solved.
+We generate a fictional token per each entry, and the rate between that token and ZEP is modified on each challenge.
+When the users withdraw their vouching, then that exchange rate is applied to the withdrawal.

-4- What would happen if package registrars' vouch reaches an amount lower than the minimum stake due to challenges payout?
-> Users will have to provide a certain amount of tokens the next time they register a version to reach the minimum stake.
-  We should make sure this is an edge scenario since we will be forcing package registrars to buy more tokens.
+7- How can we decide the number of tokens for a challenge?

+  We can publish a mapping from severity to percentage.
+The amount of tokens for a challenge should then be that percentage of the free tokens vouched for the challenged entry at the time of the challenge creation.

-### Proof of concept
+## Proof of concept

+**Deprecated**

 #### Types
 ```